 The listed amount is for maximum load capacity.
-When traveling with less then full weight, you may wish to reduce air pressure for smoother ride.
+When traveling with less then full weight, you may wish to reduce air pressure 5 to 10 pounds for smoother ride.

 While driving, your tires will get warmer, causing air pressure to increase.
 To get an accurate pressure reading, you must allow tires to cool for three (3) hours.